sm86/deliverable-documents/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?
+    * If this project is extending an existing project, please share about how your contributions will make the product better and why.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?